-The European (re)insurance industry welcomes the IRDAI's expressed vision of a risk-based supervisory approach, as opposed to the compliance-centric approach that is currently being pursued.
-This is also in line with the International Association of Insurance Supervisors' recommended approach.
-Insurance Europe would encourage the Indian (re)insurance sector to expedite its move to risk-based prudential supervision.
+The European (re)insurance industry welcomes the IRDAI in expressing its vision of a risk-based supervisory approach as opposed to a compliance-centric approach, which is currently being pursued.
+This is also in line with the recommended approach by the International Association of Insurance Supervisors (IAIS).
+Insurance Europe would encourage the Indian (re)insurance sector to expedite its migration towards risk-based prudential supervision.